HAWAIʻI AFTERSCHOOL ALLIANCE

 Picture

-The IF/THEN Ambassadors Program is designed to further women in science, technology, engineering and math (STEM) by empowering current innovators and inspiring the next generation of pioneers.
+The IF/THEN Ambassadors Program is designed to further individuals, but especially young ladies in science, technology, engineering and math (STEM) by empowering current innovators and inspiring the next generation of pioneers.

 Check it out!